-These pretty porcelain plates deserve to get noticed – whether at your next dinner party or proudly displayed in your cabinet or on walls.
+These pretty porcelain plates deserve to get noticed – whether at your next dinner party or proudly displayed in your cabinet or on a stylish gallery wall.

 Decorating your table, kitchen or dining room wall is a piece of cake when the china is as pleasing as this.

 Here are twenty of our favourite current designs.

 Just when we were starting to think our plate rack was looking drab, Rory Dobner launches the fine bone china Perfect Plate collection of illustrative genius.

 Georgian architecture, fishy characters and 22-carat gold rims will keep guests talking long after dinner.

 Cool Italian brand La DoubleJ has added a print-centric tableware collection in collaboration with porcelain and ceramic producer Ancap.